You Won't Believe These Identity Theft Horror Stories

 While Hayut’s scam seems made for our times, it’s really just a variation of an age-old scheme: the romance scam.

 In a romance scam, con artists pose as wealthy and attractive individuals to gain their victim’s trust.
-Once they build a relationship, they start asking for gifts, money, and favors.
-In 2021 alone, the Federal Trade Commission (FTC) reported that online romance scams resulted in losses of $547 million [*].
+Once they build rapport, they start asking for gifts, money, and favors.
+A total of 72,806 people were victims of romance scams in 2022 [*].

 How to avoid becoming the victim of a romance scam: